 In home routed roaming, and if the "VPLMN-QoS-Control" feature is supported and if UE is in the home routed scenario, the SMF shall provide the default QoS constraints received from the VPLMN, if available, within the "vplmnQos" attribute.

-The PCF shall authorize the default QoS based on the operator's policy and, in the home routed scenario, shall ensure that the authorized default QoS contains a 5QI and ARP value, and MBR/GBR value, if applicable, supported by the VPLMN, if available.

-NOTE 1: If the SMF does not provide the default QoS constraints in the VPLMN to the PCF, the PCF considers that no default QoS constrains apply unless operator policies define any.

-The PCF shall provision the authorized default QoS to the SMF in the response to the received HTTP POST message, as defined in subclauses 4.2.6.3.1 and 4.2.6.3.2.
+The PCF shall authorize the default QoS based on the operator's policy and provision the authorized default QoS to the SMF in the response to the received HTTP POST message, as defined in subclauses 4.2.6.3.1 and 4.2.6.3.2.

 Upon reception of the authorized default QoS, the SMF enforces it, which may lead to the change of the subscribed default QoS.
 The SMF shall apply the corresponding procedures towards the access network, the UE and the UPF for this enforcement of the authorized default QoS for the concerned PDU session.